Rwamagana District: Sectors

 Rwamagana district is divided into 14 sectors (imirenge): Fumbwe, Gahengeri, Gishali, Karenge, Kigabiro, Muhazi, Muhazi, Munyaga, Munyiginya, Musha, Muyumbu, Mwulire, Nyakariro, Nzige and Rubona.

 Rwamagana is 'a place of hundred's thing' in Kinyarwanda, as it contains the word 'amagana' a word that mean 'hundreds' in many bantu dialects.
 The district's name 'Rwamagana' was meant to imply a place of abundance and prosperity.

 Rwamagana has Rwamagana industrial zone with 33 different industries located in Mwulire and Munyiginya sector.
-It has 5modern markets: Rwamagana modern market, Ntunga Market, Nyagasambu market, Karenge market and Rubona market and other small market and selling points such as Cyili market (for Fruit and vegetable selling) Nzige, Kabuga ka Musha, and Gishore/ Nyakaliro market.
+It has 5 modern markets: Rwamagana modern market, Ntunga Market, Nyagasambu market, Karenge market and Rubona market and other small market and selling points such as Cyili market (for Fruit and vegetable selling) Nzige, Kabuga ka Musha, and Gishore/ Nyakaliro market.

 Rwamagana has been the root of best Football team in history i.e Rwamagana city FC, Muhazi united FC, Sunrise FC and Police Rwanda FC.
-In Cultural activities Rwamagana has Traditionnal dancing group like Garukurebe and Imanzi.
+In Cultural activities Rwamagana has Traditional dancing group like Garukurebe and Imanzi.